 As the name of the museum already explains, it displays ways in which people were tortured during the Middle Ages.
 Seeing all those cruel devices and horrible ways to hurt people to get a (probably false) confession made me really happy that I’m born now and here.
 I won’t spoil everything there is to see, but I did take some picture of impressive things (which was allowed!).

 On another floor (the museum had four floors with expositions), a garrote was explained.
-The picture explains what a garrote is, but the thing that had me really grossed out, were the last sentences.
 This method was last used in 1975.
 1975!
 That’s not Middle Ages!
 My parents were alive by then and a Medieval torture technique was still used.

 Everybody has probably heard of the guillotine.
 This, though, is a hand guillotine and a little less known.
 The difference between them is that this one’s made of wood (not steel).
 Since wood doesn’t easily slice through a neck, a big hammer had to be used to slam the wood down and separate the head from the body.
 Apparently, this method was used on poor people and the other (better known) guillotine on wealthy/noble people who deserved a quick and less painful death.